jonathandion/ez-dom/README.md

 [![NPM](https://nodei.co/npm/ez-dom.png?downloads=true)](https://www.npmjs.com/package/ez-dom)

-> ez-dom is a easy library to manipulate the DOM, with a simple API.
+> ez-dom is a library to manipulate the DOM using composition.

 ## Getting started
 ez-dom promotes a functional programming (FP) style to manipulate the DOM.
 Most methods are auto-curried and data-last(dom element(s)).